Norbs89/camping-site-frontend/README.md

 This repository is for the frontend files. for backend files, check back soon!

+## Version 0.1.2

+- Simple navbar/header has been created and styled.
+- Simple footer has been created and styled.

 ## Version 0.1.1

 - Base layout has been created and applied to current pages.